timescale/promscale/docs/docker.md

 `docker-compose stop` and then pull the image with the tag you want to upgrade to with `docker pull timescale/promscale:<version-tag>`.
 This will pull the respective image to your local docker registry.
 You can then run the updated image with `docker-compose up`.

-## 🕞 Setting up cron jobs
+## 🕞 Setting up cron jobs for Timescale DB 1.X

-Docker installations also need to make sure the `execute_maintenance()` procedure on a regular basis (e.g. via cron).
-We recommend executing it every 30 minutes.
+If you are using TimescaleDB 1.X you need to make sure the `execute_maintenance()` procedure is run on a regular basis (e.g. via cron).
+This is not needed if you are using TimescaleDB 2.X because it has native support for task scheduling which is automatically configured by Promscale to run the `execute_maintenance()` procedure.

+We recommend executing it every
+30 minutes.
 This is necessary to execute maintenance tasks such as enforcing data retention policies according to the configured policy.